Itoka-DAO/itoka-music-nft-standard/README.md

 3. Currently the decryption key is static and might be upgraded to a dynamic one to improve the security.
 We would like to discuss necessary improvements after Dfinity enables canister HTTP outbound requests.

-4. What about music royalty collection protoccol?
+4. What about music royalty collection protocol?
 The most interesting practice is passing this power to a decentralized autonomous organization(DAO) to vote and automatically adopt this numerical in the NFT smart contract.
 Dfinity provide a wonderful DAO infrastructure [SNS](https://medium.com/dfinity/how-the-service-nervous-system-sns-will-bring-tokenized-governance-to-on-chain-dapps-b74fb8364a5c) as a starting point.
 Before the DAO is offically established, the Itoka team and OctAI Inc. reserve the right to determine its implementation.

 # Reference